 A philosophical exploration of the ethical issues pertaining to the application of biological information and technology to the generation, alteration, preservation, and destruction of human life and aspects of our environment.
 Issues to be considered include: reproduction, euthanasia, genetic screening and therapy, experimentation with human and animal subjects, bio enhancement, ownership and nature, distributive justice, and integrity in publication.

-Prerequisite: Philosophy 102.
+Prerequisite: Philosophy 102 and any 100-level Biology course.
+3 Credits.

 Physical Education

 course is a team activity with scheduled practices and contests